Alert

 How is Rueter-Hess recreation funded and managed?

-Funding and oversight of reservoir recreation are through the Rueter-Hess Recreation Advisory Board, which includes Douglas County, the Towns of Parker, and Castle Rock, and the Cities of Lone Tree and Castle Pines.
-Revenue funding is from programmed events.
-Douglas County manages, maintains, and programs recreation on the property.
+Funding and oversight of reservoir recreation are through the Rueter-Hess Recreation Advisory Board, which includes Douglas County, the Town of Parker, the Town of Castle Rock, the City of Lone Tree, the City of Castle Pines, Douglas County and use fees.
+Douglas County manages and maintains recreation on the property.

 Can I swim in the reservoir?